-- (i) Councillors must not give instructions to any member of staff. - (ii) No individual Councillor, regardless of whether or not they are the Chair of the council, the Chair of a committee or other meeting, or are styled "Leader" of the Council, may give instructions to the Clerk or to another employee which are inconsistent or conflict with council decisions or arrangements for delegated power. - (iii) Telephone calls should be appropriate to the work of the parish council.
+- (i) No individual Councillor, regardless of whether or not they are the Chair of the council, the Chair of a committee or other meeting, or are styled "Leader" of the Council, may give instructions to the Clerk or to another employee which are inconsistent or conflict with council decisions or arrangements for delegated power. - (ii) Telephone calls should be appropriate to the work of the parish council. - (iii) E-mails:

-(iv) E-mails: